Eovaldi, Vazquez help Red Sox beat contending Rays 7-4

 PREPARING FOR 2020

-Red Sox manager Alex Cora plans to have a busy offseason working with his players in a number of areas like on-base percentage and cutting down on strikeouts.
+Cora plans to have a busy offseason working with his players in a number of areas like on-base percentage and cutting down on strikeouts.
 “We have to keep adjusting,” Cora said.
 “Be better at certain aspects and we’ll be back.”

 TRAINER’S ROOM